-Advanced Photography Workshop II
+Advanced Photography Workshop II (6 credit hours)

-(Prerequisite: PHOT 400)
+(Prerequisite: first-semester Advanced Photography Workshop)

 This advanced workshop is designed specifically for graduating senior photography majors who are focusing on the senior thesis exhibition that will take place in an off-campus venue and the presentation of a thesis talk that will be open to the public.
 This workshop is organized according to an open studio approach that is structured around individual research projects as well as individual meetings with the instructor and group critiques that include second-semester junior photography majors.
-Students are encouraged to develop a focused approach to photographic image making during their senior year and participate in critical dialogs with students, faculty, visiting artists and critics.
+Students are encouraged to develop a focused approach to photographic image-making during their senior year and participate in critical dialogs with students, faculty, visiting artists and critics.